jenniferlei/hb-takehome-melon-tasting-reservations-app/README.md

 Logged in users can select an available reservation from the search results and make a reservation
 <br/>When the user confirms, a post request is sent to the Python-Flask backend and adds a new reservation into the postgreSQL database
+<br/>If the user tries to add another reservation from the same date, the user will be alerted and the reservation will not be created
+<br/>The postgres database also has a unique constraint to prevent multiple reservations on the same date with the same user from being created
 <br/><img width="50%" height="50%" alt="Add Reservation" src="https://user-images.githubusercontent.com/43583599/161326381-b93bf406-feeb-4efe-9dfd-f0269c4576f8.png">

 #### DELETE A RESERVATION